trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 development and expansion.
 Independently, an early version of TriBITS from 2012 was adopted by the LiveV project\footnote{https://github.com/lifev/cmake}
 which was forked and extended independently.

+Note that a TriBITS "Package" is not the same thing as a "Package" in raw CMake terminology.
+In raw CMake, a "Package" is some externally provided bit of software or other utiltiy for which the current CMake project has an optional or required dependency.
+Therefore, a raw CMake "Package" actually maps to a `TriBITS TPL`_.
+A raw CMake "Package" (e.g. Boost, CUDA, etc.)  can be found using a standard CMake find module ``Find<rawPackageName>.cmake`` using the built-in command ``FIND_PACKAGE(<rawPackageName>)``.
+It is unfortunate that the TriBITS and the raw CMake defintions of the term "Package" are not the same.
+However, the term "Package" was coined by the Trilinos project long ago before CMake was adopted as the Trilinos build system and Trilinos' definition of "Package" (going back to 1998) pre-dates the development of CMake and therefore dictated the terminology of TriBITS